qibin2020/EventGen/README.md

 ## Misc
 Madgraph creates a file named `py.py` in the directory in which the execution takes place.
 This file does not seem to cause any problems even when running many madgraph processes simultaneously.
 Please find a discussion about it [here](https://answers.launchpad.net/mg5amcnlo/+question/679610).

+## Extra:
+The current version of madgraph doesn't work in an environment which has root installed.
+Therefore, we currently have two different software environments: `madgraph.yml` for Madgraph, and `eventgen.yml` for all the rest.